 Hallo, I am Sister Angelica.

 If you could hear me speak now, you would know right away that I was not born in this country.
 I was born after World War II in a small Bavarian village near the Czechoslovakian border.
 I am the oldest of 5 children and grew up on a farm.
 Already as a young child, I felt God was calling me to become a Religious.
 At the age of 17, I entered the Sisters of St. Rita, an Augustinian community.
 On Oct.
-11 1965 I received the habit and my new name (my baptismal name is Rita) and started my two year novitiate at our Motherhouse in Wuerzburg.
+11 1965 I received the habit and my new name (my baptismal name is Rita) and started my two-year novitiate at our Motherhouse in Wuerzburg.

-After my Novitiate I began a 3-year training to become a pediatric nurse.
+After my Novitiate, I began a 3-year training to become a pediatric nurse.

 For several years after my graduation, I went into families, took care of children, helped mothers, took care of elderly people in their homes, did what is our main apostolate, Spiritual/social family care.
-These were good years; I truly enjoyed being with the families, helping where ever I was needed.
+These were good years; I truly enjoyed being with the families, and helping where ever I was needed.
 In October 1972, I professed my Final Vows.